2009-2037 Stainsbury Ave rezoning application

 This movement does not represent all Canadians.
 I have more support for all the truckers and other essential workers who are keeping society functioning rather than the folks making aggressive and unreasonable demands and blocking access to supply routes.
 “The applicant has advised that the current courtyard form of the building, which is in response to its close proximity to the SkyTrain, provides more liveable, quiet, naturally ventilated residential units and as such aligns with the applicant’s social equity values better than a conventional double-sided interior corridor.”
 The courtyard resembles a prison courtyard on a cell block where all sounds, pleasant or vulgar, will bounce there way to everyone’s courtyard facing windows and front door.
 Leading people congregate outside on the street and in the neighborhood and likely to cause confrontation between the residents.
 Has this courtyard concept at this height been proven to provide a liveable and quiet environment for residents?
 Have there been acoustic studies to understand the echoing impact and disruption to residents from the courtyard?

-KJD asked about 2 years ago
+KJD asked almost 3 years ago

 The applicant has advised that the proposed courtyard will contribute to liveability for residents of the building, by increasing social interactions among residents and by helping with overall temperature control of the building.
 Heat waves and increasing summer temperatures due to climate change make cool exterior spaces desirable and the housing operator has requested a range of exterior spaces to accommodate different needs and activities.
 During extreme heat events, young and old residents who may be susceptible to overheating, can take refuge in the courtyard.
 During warm spring and fall days, when direct sun is desirable residents can use the south garden on Stainsbury or the shared balcony areas in the courtyard as seen on page 24 of the rezoning booklet.
 As illustrated on page 10 of the rezoning booklet, the expected ambient sound levels in the courtyard is 7 - 20 dba lower than the surrounding levels on the south and north sides of the building.
 This result is expected for the following reasons: the highly insulated passive house envelope will prevent interior noise from disturbing neighbours; dual aspect units and in-suite ventilation give residents options for control of ventilation air - meaning they do not need to open interior courtyard windows when they want to listen to loud music that might disturb their neighbours, and the non-parallel sides of the courtyard will reduce reflected sound and as a result, the courtyard will not function like an echo chamber.